flumeapp/help.flumeapp.com/views/conversations/list.md

 You will be asked to confirm reporting the conversation (user).

+> **[info]**
-_Note: Group conversations cannot be reported / blocked.
-You can report / block users in a group conversation by visiting their [profile](/views/profile.md) from the [Conversation Info](/views/conversations/info.md) view and using the regular block / report user feature._
+> Group conversations cannot be reported / blocked.
+You can report / block users in a group conversation by visiting their [profile](/views/profile.md) from the [Conversation Info](/views/conversations/info.md) view and using the regular block / report user feature.

 <hr />